 Originally written as my first short story for a Grub Street course I took this winter, this piece is a new take on a classic Hans Christian Andersen tale.
 It’s seen some editing, but still essentially lives in the form outlined by the original writing assignment.
 Should I play with form?
 Length?
-As I wrote about at great length in a previous post, I welcome your feedback!
+I welcome your feedback!

 Raina knew of plenty Water Dwellers falling for those who lived on land; it was not uncommon for the misshapen, gilled creatures of the sea to be enticed by the perfection of the bodies walking the land.
 She would listen to friends’ stories, inwardly judging their swooning over so-called perfection.

 Land Dwellers were genetically gifted not just by nature, but augmented by science.
 They were the same people who had, during the Bio Wars decades before, morphed more than half the human population into creatures with unsightly gills and webbed digits.
 Raina’s father would tell the tale his own father had told him, of the helpless who breathed in the fumes from the Bio Bombs that had been dropped on them in attack.
 Within days they noticed the changes in their bodies and gasped as their lungs rejected the air.
 Those who were near water slinked into the seas for refuge.
 Not so lucky were those inland who finished their lives drying out on land or grabbed by scientists or the perverse wealthy who put them on display.

 Weeks passed since Raina had seen the man, and she’d grown frustrated realizing she couldn’t shake the memory of him.
 Her thoughts kept recalling his land legs freshly dividing the salty water, his torso drenched as he reached for the ball.
 He hadn’t seen her, but she found herself wishing he had.
 And she hated it.
 Was she really weak like all the others she’d judged?